Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning: Table-Specialist: Generative Tasks

-\underline{Things we tried but were not effective.} In addition to what is reported, we also tried many things that did not turn out to be effective.
+Since some of the table-tasks we test are pretty challenging (e.g., Data-transformations, which requires trial-and-test, and reflect on previous mistakes), we also tried agentic self-reflection style fine-tuning using trajectories, by allowing language-models to make multiple attempts in generating transformation-programs, each looking at the output from previous attempts to reflect on previous errors (e.g., compilation errors in previous execution, or output from a previous execution does not match the intended output), similar to~\cite{shinn2024reflexion} in NLP tasks.
+While it provides modest benefit in terms of overall success rate for challenging tasks like Data-transformation, it substantially increases the latency for training data generation, and complicates the overall architecture, which we decided not to include in the end. } { \underline{Things we tried but were not effective.} In addition to what is reported, we also tried many things that did not turn out to be effective.
 For example, we tried to extract confidence scores of training examples from language-models (e.g., using log-probabilities)~\cite{llm-table-understanding-1, llm-confidence-2, llm-confidence-openai-logprob}, as a form of soft-labels in our self-training, which was not beneficial.
 We tried to fine-tune using both positive (validated) and negative (invalidated) examples~\cite{ft-neg-examples}, but that was not helpful.
 We also tried agentic self-reflection style fine-tuning using trajectories, which was also not too beneficial~\cite{shinn2024reflexion}.
+We give more details of these attempts in~\cite{full}. }